borg-e/Former-Fields-Relics-webmp/README.md

 # Former Fields Relics Review

-This repository gives acccess to an interactive map showcasing a collection of studies conducted across Europe on Former Fields Relicts.
+This repository gives acccess to an interactive map showcasing a collection of studies conducted across Europe on Former Fields Relics.
 The map was compiled from the literature reviewed in the following study :

 > **ERTLEN D., BONHAGE A., BORG E., ECKMEIER E., FANTA V., HURAJTOVÁ N., JACKOVIČOVÁ J., KELLER B., KERHOUANT E., LATOCHA-WITES A., LE VOGUER N., LIESKOVSKÝ J., RIEZNER J. (2026).** *Former field relics across temperate Europe: a review...*